 - Apply sunscreen 30 minutes before heading outside and reapply every two hours and immediately after swimming.
 Be sure to apply under the edges of your swimsuit and the tops of the feet and ears.

 - Rinsing off before you jump into the pool will remove dirt or other containments from your body.
 While chlorine is an effective way to kill many germs found in public pools, it can be harsh on your skin.
 Showering after a swim can help keep your skin from becoming dry or irritated.

 Applying Lotion After a Day at the Pool

 - Water draws moisture out of your skin, making it more dry than usual.
 Applying lotion after showering can help prevent dryness.

 When you are spending time in the water this summer, practicing healthy swimming habits will keep you and your family safe.
-For more tips on summer safety and staying well, or to schedule an appointment with one of our primary care physicians, please visit DuPageMedicalGroup.com.
+For more tips on summer safety and staying well, schedule an appointment with one of our primary care physicians online, or by calling your preferred location.